 - Mr Frank Edwin Ford District Storekeeper, Nelson

-- Honorary Major James O’Sulllian, Defence Storekeeper Wellington
+- Honorary Major James O’Sullivan, Defence Storekeeper Wellington

 Based on the numbers that attended the Takapau Camp and the Camp Equipment scale of 1913, the following quantities indicate the Camp Equipment required.
-Provided from the Defence Stores in Wellington, two trainloads were required to move the stores from Wellington to Takapau to pre-position prior to the camp.
+Provided from the Defence Stores in Wellington, two trainloads were required to move the stores from Wellington to Takapau to pre-position before the camp.